-Obviously, the answer is nothing, except for the volume of tourists the falls brings in.
-With over 30 million visitors a year it should be no surprise that Niagara Falls, minus the Vegas strip, is the most touristy place I’ve ever been.
+Obviously, the answer is nothing, except that these Niagara falls attractions give tourists something to do beyond the falls.
+With over 30 million visitors a year, it should be no surprise that Niagara Falls, minus the Vegas strip, is the most touristy place I’ve ever been.
 Even though I was caught off guard by the tourist junk, I made a b-line past it and on to the main attraction.
 With that in mind here are 5 things to do in Niagara Falls that are actually about the Falls.

 Where it Went Wrong